megazear7/orison/bin/templates/github-pages/src/partials/getting-started.md

 1. Make changes under /src based upon the [OrisonJS documentation](https://orison.alexlockhart.me)
 1. Build the changes to /docs with `npm run build`
-1. Test your changes by running `npm run static` and going to localhost:3000
+1. Test your changes by running `npm run serve` and going to localhost:3000

 ## Deploy